GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 collection: playbooks
 title: Cloud Identity Playbook
 pubdate: 2022-01
-date: January 25, 2022
 type: Markdown
 permalink: /playbooks/cloud/
-description: This Cloud Identity Playbook is a practical guide to assist federal agencies as they start to or further expand the use of workforce ICAM Services in a cloud operating model.
+description: The Cloud Identity Playbook is a four-step playbook to start or further expand the use of Workforce ICAM Services delivered in a cloud operating model.
 pdf: "docs/playbook-cloud.pdf"
 sticky_sidenav: true
 sidenav: cloud